 However, if you work from your home and don’t usually invite clients over, the risk of injuring someone at your work premises is probably not high enough to justify the expense.

-3. Home Insurance and Contents Insurance
+3. Home and Contents insurance

-Most of the time they cover anything apart from more professional items like photography equipment.
+Most of the time they cover anything, apart from more professional items like photography equipment.
 If the latter is the case, a contents insurance might be a good way to protect your property.

-4. Health and Life Insurance
+4. Health insurance